Oladayo-Ahmod/an_nft_marketplace/README.md

-# CELONFT
+# NFT Marketpace

 ## Overview
-The CeloNFT is an NFT marketplace for minting, buying, and selling Non-Fungible Tokens (NFTs).
+This NFT marketplace is for minting, buying, and selling Non-Fungible Tokens (NFTs).
 It allows users to mint new NFTs with associated metadata, list them for sale, purchase NFTs, and retrieve information about NFTs.

 ## Contract Details
-- **Contract Name:** CeloNFT
+- **Contract Name:** NFT_Marketplace
 - **Contract Version:** 1.0.0
 - **SPDX-License-Identifier:** MIT